Book Now

 With the right safety measures and skilled pilots, helicopter flights to Everest Base Camp with a landing can be quite risk-free.
 It's crucial to remember that any aircraft activity includes inherent risks, particularly in high and difficult terrain like the Himalayas.

-Here are some factors to consider while taking an Everest Helicopter Tour:
+Here are some factors to consider while taking an Everest helicopter tour:

 • Weather Conditions: The weather conditions in the Everest Region can change rapidly and be unpredictable, especially above 3500 meters.
 Poor visibility, high winds, or storms can pose challenges for helicopter flights and even delay them.
-Trekking planners Nepal closely monitor weather conditions, make decisions accordingly, and provide honest information.
+Trekking planners in Nepal closely monitor weather conditions, make decisions accordingly, and provide honest information.

 • Altitude Sickness: The Everest Base Camp Helicopter Tour with landing takes you to a high altitude of about 5,364 meters (17,598 feet).
-Acute mountain sickness (AMS) can be a concern, especially for those who are not acclimatized to high altitudes and even due to the rapid ascent in altitude.
+Acute mountain sickness (AMS) can be a concern, especially for those who are not acclimatized to high altitudes or even due to the rapid ascent in altitude.
 It's crucial to follow proper acclimatization protocols, and helicopter operators typically have guidelines to minimize the risk of altitude-related health issues.

 • Landing Conditions: Landing at Everest Base Camp is a complex task due to the high altitude, limited space, and challenging terrain.
 Kalapatthar is the best destination for landing, and landing is often done at Kalapatthar and then near the Everest View Hotel for breakfast.
 Skilled pilots with experience in mountain flying are essential for ensuring a safe landing.